Research for Patient Benefit Programme - Frequently asked questions

 Will RfPB fund PhD research?

 The NIHR does not fund PhD studentships through its research programmes.
 It is possible, however, for a researcher employed to work on an NIHR funded research project to register for a PhD based on the funded project, although RfPB would not reimburse fees.
-More details about NIHR’s main training opportunities can be found on the training pages.
+More details about NIHR’s main training opportunities can be found through the NIHR Academy.

 Is research to do with social care eligible for this programme?